MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 * Threading features - Freeze/thaw threads, Rename thread, and show threads in source are not supported.
 * Additional stepping features - Automatic Step over properties and operators (.NET Core) and Step into Specific are not supported.

-### Features
+## Features

 Since you are working with the Visual Studio client connected to a remote environment, you get the same accessibility features as when working locally.

 * Source Control - Full Git support through the new [Git window](https://devblogs.microsoft.com/visualstudio/improved-git-experience-in-visual-studio-2019/).
 * Accessibility - There is one known issue with assistive technology not being able to access the appcasting of a debugged app.
-Besides this, we don't believe there are any other compatibility issues that don't already exist in the local Visual Studio experience.
+Besides this limitation, we don't believe there are any other compatibility issues that don't already exist in the local Visual Studio experience.
 Please let us know if you detect bugs by filing an issue on [developer community](https://developercommunity.visualstudio.com/).
 * Publishing - Publish to Azure through GitHub Actions is supported.
 * Connected services - App Insights, KeyVault, Storage, SQL, Redis, Cosmos, openAPI, and gRPC are partially supported.
 * Test Explorer* - Mostly supported.